Head and Neck Cancer: Radiation Therapy

 IMRT (Intensity-modulated radiation therapy).
 This is a similar method.
 It uses a computer to focus the radiation’s direction and strength more precisely on the tumor.
 This can also decrease side effects for healthy tissue.

-Internal radiation is used less often.
-With this method, tiny seeds of radioactive material are placed inside you.
-The radiation is put into or near the tumor.
-It travels a short distance for a certain amount of time to kill cancer cells.
+Internal radiation is used far less often.
+With this method, radioactive materials are placed inside or near the tumor.
+The radiation travels a short distance for a certain amount of time to kill cancer cells.
 This type is given while you are in the hospital.
 The radiation is taken out before you go home.
-Some people get this and EBRT.
+Some people get both this and EBRT.

 Radiation therapy affects normal cells as well as cancer cells.
 That means you may have side effects.
 What they are and how strong they are depends on: